DinantKistemaker/Bouncing-Pi/README.md

 Cool puzzle!!!
 https://www.youtube.com/watch?v=HEfHFsfGXjs&t=6s

-The matlab file shows a nice graphical solution to this puzzle.
+The matlab file "simulates" the bounces, confirms the puzlle and shows a nice graphical solution to this puzzle.